 With the arrival of Spring, many people are focusing on the nice weather and rejoicing that they can finally open their windows and clean their offices and homes after being holed up by the cold.

-While you are doing your spring cleaning, however, you may wonder how in the world you are supposed to clean your acoustical wall panels.
-They are dusty, have pen marks, and it’s not like you can throw them in a washing machine – here is how you should go about cleaning acoustic panels:
+While you are doing your spring cleaning, however, you may wonder how in the world you can go about cleaning your acoustic panels.
+They are dusty, have pen marks, and it’s not like you can throw them in a washing machine.
+We’re here to help, so here is how you should go about cleaning your acoustic panels:

 If your acoustic wall panels are fabric wrapped, they probably use Guilford of Maine acoustical fabric or something very similar.

-Guilford of Maine’s 100% recycled polyester panel fabrics are colorfast to both water-based and solvent-based cleaning solutions and may be cleaned with all conventional upholstery cleaning systems.
+Guilford of Maine’s 100% recycled polyester panel fabrics are colorfast to both water-based and solvent-based cleaning solutions.
+You can clean these fabrics with all conventional upholstery cleaning systems.
 Follow these guidelines when you’re cleaning fabric-wrapped acoustic panels:

 - Vacuum the fabric periodically to remove accumulated dirt and dust.
 The frequency of this and any other routine maintenance is determined by end use conditions.